Cinderella Man: Critical response

 Rotten Tomatoes reported an approval rating of 80% based on 215 reviews, with an average rating of 7.4/10.
 The website's critics consensus reads: "With grittiness and an evocative sense of time and place, Cinderella Man is a powerful underdog story.
 And Ron Howard and Russell Crowe prove to be a solid combination."
 Metacritic assigned the film a weighted average score of 69 out of 100, based on 40 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film a rare average grade of "A+".

 Roger Ebert of The Chicago Sun-Times gave the film three-and-a-half out of four stars.
 He wrote that while Cinderella Man was effecting as a boxing movie, its true genius was in Giamatti's "home run" portrayal of Gould and Crowe's against type performance as a "level-headed, sweet-tempered" family man: "You'd have to go back to actors like James Stewart and Spencer Tracy to find such goodness and gentleness".
+David Sterritt of The Christian Science Monitor gave the film a four out of four scoring, stating that "Ron Howard and his splendid cast have made a spellbinding movie that joins Million Dollar Baby, as well as Raging Bull, the first two Rocky pictures, and Fat City as one of boxing cinema's all-time heavyweight champs".